 Clustal W is a program designed to take in nucleic acid (genetic) sequence data or protein sequence data and align them.
-Clustal W is essentially the same program as Clustal X. The only difference is that Clustal X is a GUI for Clustal W.
+Clustal W is essentially the same program as Clustal X; the only difference is that Clustal X is a GUI for Clustal W.

 Using Clustal W on RCC Resources

-Running Clustal W on HPC Login Nodes
+Running Clustal W on the HPC

 clustalw and a command-line interface with prompts will run.
 From this interface, you can run your Clustal W job.
 You can also specify a list of options and files to run Clustal W with in non-interactive mode.
 This can be done using